 We may need or desire to obtain additional capital to finance our operations through debt, equity, or alternative financing arrangements.
 We may also seek capital through collaborations or partnerships with other companies.
 The issuance of debt could require us to grant additional liens on certain of our assets that may limit our flexibility.
 If we raise additional capital by issuing equity securities, the terms and prices for these financings may be much more favorable to the new investors than the terms obtained by our existing stockholders.
 These financings also may significantly dilute the ownership of our existing stockholders.
-In addition, there can be no assurance that we will be able to obtain such financing on commercially reasonable terms or at all.
+These financings also may significantly dilute the ownership of our existing stockholders.
+We are in a period of economic uncertainty, inflation, and capital markets disruption, which has been significantly impacted by geopolitical instability due to the ongoing military conflict between Russia and Ukraine and the COVID-19 pandemic.
+In addition, the disruption in the capital markets could make any financing more challenging, and there can be no assurance that we will be able to obtain such financing on commercially reasonable terms or at all.
 If we are unable to obtain additional financing, we may be required to reduce the scope of our future activities which could harm our business, financial condition, and operating results.
 There can be no assurance that any additional financing required in the future will be available on acceptable terms, if at all.

-We will continue to incur costs as a public company, including, but not limited to, costs and expenses for directors fees; increased directors and officers insurance; investor relations fees; expenses for compliance with the Sarbanes-Oxley Act of 2002 and related to rules implemented by the SEC and Nasdaq, on which our common stock is listed; and various other costs.
+We will continue to incur costs as a public company, including, but not limited to, costs and expenses for directors' fees; increased directors' and officers' insurance; investor relations fees; expenses for compliance with the Sarbanes-Oxley Act of 2002 and related to rules implemented by the SEC and Nasdaq, on which our common stock is listed; and various other costs.
 The Sarbanes-Oxley Act of 2002 requires that we maintain effective disclosure controls and procedures and internal controls.

-The following table summarizes our cash flows for the three months ended March 31, 2021 and 2020:
+The following table summarizes our cash flows for the three months ended March 31, 2022 and 2021:

-For the Three Months Ended March 31, 2021 2020 Net cash used in operating activities \$ (13,471,741) \$ (15,359,752) Net cash (used in) provided by investing activities (7,806) 6,223,910 Net cash provided by financing activities 74,063,615 3,252,983 Net increase in cash and cash equivalents \$ 60,584,068 \$ (5,882,859)
+For the Three Months Ended March 31, 2022 2021 Net cash used in operating activities \$ (12,873,199) \$ (13,471,741) Net cash used in investing activities (58,031,786) (7,806) Net cash provided by financing activities 23,324 74,063,615 Net increase (decrease) in cash and cash equivalents \$ (70,881,661) \$ 60,584,068

 Operating Activities.
-Net cash used in operating activities was \$13.5 million for the three months ended March 31, 2021, compared to net cash used in operating activities of \$15.4 million for the same period in 2020.
+Net cash used in operating activities was \$12.9 million for the three months ended March 31, 2022, compared to net cash used in operating activities of \$13.5 million for the same period in 2021.
 The primary use of cash was to fund our operations.
-The decrease in the amount of cash used in operating activities for the three months ended March 31, 2021 as compared to 2020 was due to the timing of payments for research and development expenses.
+The decrease in the amount of cash used in operating activities for the three months ended March 31, 2022 as compared to 2021 was principally comprised of changes in accrued expenses, due to the timing of payments for research and development expenses, partially offset by an increase in our net loss, primarily from research and development activities, for the three months ended March 31, 2022 compared to the same period in 2021.

 Investing Activities.
-Net cash used in investing activities was \$8.0 thousand for the three months ended March 31, 2021, and \$6.2 million provided by investing activities for the three months ended March 31, 2020.
+Net cash used in investing activities was \$58.0 million for the three months ended March 31, 2022, and \$8.0 thousand provided by investing activities for the three months ended March 31, 2021.
+Net cash used in investing activities primarily related to the purchases of marketable securities for the three months ended March 31, 2022.
 There were no significant investing activities for the three months ended March 31, 2021.
-The primary source of net cash provided by investing activities was the sales and maturities, and purchases of marketable securities for the three months ended March 31, 2020.